Benefits Of A Psych Evaluation For Mental Health

 If you have received the results of a psych evaluation, you may wonder how to interpret them.
 Below are some tips.

-The results of a psych evaluation may be difficult to interpret on your own.
+The results from a psychological evaluation may be difficult to interpret on your own.
 A mental health professional might guide you in interpreting the results to aid personal growth and development.
-Often, they use the MMPI test to assess if you have a mental disorder.
+Often, psychologists use the MMPI test to assess if you have a mental disorder.
 You can also perform research on the form of test you completed and the mental health conditions or symptoms you have been diagnosed with.
 The DSM-5 can tell you more about how each condition's diagnostic criteria work.

 Using psych evaluations for self-improvement